Is content and thought leadership the same?

 Content marketing is commonly about producing content quickly and in high volumes.
 True thought leadership takes considerable time to develop and contains much longer in-depth pieces.

-The benefits of thought leadership start with brand affinity.
-By communicating thought leadership you become part of the conversation, early in the buying journey.
+The benefits of thought leadership but also content to some extent, start with brand affinity.
+By communicating thought leadership and creating content assets you become part of the conversation, early in the buying journey.
 Plus content that demonstrates thought leadership tends to be compelling as it has built-in authority, and inherent trustworthiness.

-Promote, promote and promote – a piece of thought leadership should not just be used once.
-A lot of thought leadership will contain evergreen content, which means it wont have a limited shelf life.
+A piece of thought leadership or content should not just be used once.
+A lot of thought leadership and content will contain evergreen content, which means it won't have a limited shelf life.
 Think about how it can repurposed and used across all your different channels to maximum the value of your investment.